 6.3 Finger Stretches

-Stretch hands, such as the lungs, can expand for oxygen because extending your fingers out as far as possible leads to curling them into a tight fist.
+Stretch hands, such as the lungs, can expand for oxygen because extending your fingers as far as possible leads to curling them into a tight fist.
 And there you have it; all it takes is a few repetitions of this exercise to help loosen up your hand’s tightness.

 6.4 Hand and Wrist Rotations

-To increase capacity and reduce soreness, rotate your wrists in both clockwise and counterclockwise orientations.
-To avoid hand fatigue during uninterrupted writing sessions, try this exercise.
 And if you want to take an interest in an outdoor sport, swimming is one of the best treatments for increasing flexibility in your hands and shoulders.

 6.5 Fine Motor Activities

-Therefore, always remember to start with gentle strength training and gradually increase the intensity to avoid putting undue strain on your hands.
 Again, if you have a hand injury or experience any pain or discomfort while performing these postures, it’s also crucial to use caution.

-7. Calligraphy Is Not Just The Art Of Fancy Writing.
+7. Calligraphy Is Not Just The Art Of Fancy Writing

-Of course, guys, this isn’t just any ordinary handwriting skill but a medium to discover your ikigai.
+Of course, guys, this isn’t just any ordinary handwriting skill but a medium to discover your Ikigai.
 And let me tell you if you can write in calligraphy well, you might even become a certified genius.
-Now, I know what are you thinking, such as how can having pretty handwriting equal being a genius status?

-Well, my friend, let me break it down for you: calligraphy requires precision, patience, and an eye for detail.
-So, it is like performing brain surgery on a piece of paper with nothing but ink and a fancy pen.
 Even so, consider how amazing it is that someone with a brilliant mind can produce the complex loops and swirls that make up lovely calligraphy.
-Therefore, it requires more than just muscle memory; it requires a soulful artistic vision.
+Therefore, it requires more than muscle memory and a soulful artistic vision.

-But wait, there is more because calligraphy is not just about aesthetics but also about discipline and focus.
+But wait, there is more because calligraphy is not just about aesthetics but also discipline and focus.
 Apart from this, you have to be able to concentrate for long periods without getting sidetracked by things such as Netflix or cute cat videos (trust me, I have tried).
-Hence, it is like meditation for your hand muscles.

 So next time someone compliments your calligraphy or comments on your handwriting, don’t be modest and embrace your inner genius.
 After all, not everyone can make their shopping list look good enough to frame.